-In April 2020, the Company announced the results of its Imperial PEA on the Imperial project - see the April 6, 2020 news release; and published the full technical report in May 2020 - see the Company's website for full information and disclaimers.
-The Imperial PEA, with an effective date of April 6, 2020 and filed on May 19, 2020, was prepared in accordance with National Instrument 43-101 ("NI 43-101") by Global Resource Engineering (Denver) ("GRE") - Terre Lane, RMSME MMSAQP, Todd Harvey, PhD, RMSME and Glen Cole, P.Geo of SRK with support of Geo-Logic Associates - Monte Christie, GE PE.
+In April 2020, the Company announced the results of its Imperial PEA on the Imperial project - see the April 6, 2020 news release; and published the full technical report in May 2020 and amended June 10, 2021 - see the Company's website for full information and disclaimers.
+The Imperial PEA, with an effective date of April 6, 2020 and amended report filed on June 10, 2021, was prepared in accordance with National Instrument 43-101 ("NI 43-101") by Global Resource Engineering (Denver) ("GRE") - Terre Lane, RMSME MMSAQP, Todd Harvey, PhD, RMSME and Glen Cole, P.Geo of SRK with support of Geo-Logic Associates - Monte Christie, GE PE.
 The team was led by Marc Leduc, P.Eng. the COO of KORE Mining.

 The Imperial PEA scopes an open pit mine with run-of-mine heap leach processing of the 100% oxide mineralization.
 The Project benefits from nearby skilled labour, major highways and power infrastructure in place for the Mesquite Mine (Equinox - TSX:EQX) which is a similar scale open pit-heap leach gold mine ten miles to the east.
-The mine plan is sequenced in the Imperial PEA to be in full compliance with California's stringent reclamation requirements including backfilling of the open pits.
+The mine plan is sequenced in the Imperial PEA to be in full compliance with California's stringent reclamation requirements including backfilling of the open pits at closure.